troglobit/pimd/INSTALL.md

 After unpacking the tarball, cd to the new directory, e.g. `pimd-2.3.0/` followed by:

     ./configure && make
     sudo make install

 By default pimd is installed to the `/usr/local` prefix, except for `pimd.conf` which is installed to `/etc`.
 If you want to install to another directory, e.g. `/opt`, use:

     ./configure --prefix=/opt && make
     sudo make install

 This will change both the `--prefix` and the `--sysconfdir` paths.
 To install `pimd.conf` to another path, add `--sysconfdir` *after* the `--prefix` path.

+For distribution packagers and ports maintainers, the pimd `Makefile` supports the use of `DESTDIR=` to install to a staging directory.
+What you want is probably something like:

+    ./configure --prefix=/usr --sysconfdir=/etc && make
+    make DESTDIR=/tmp/staging VERSION=2.3.0-1 install

-Now, the default `/etc/pimd.conf` should be good enough for most use cases.
+The default `/etc/pimd.conf` should be good enough for most use cases.
 But if you edit it, see the man page or the comments in the file for some help.

 NetBSD and FreeBSD users may have to install the kernel modules to get multicast routing support, including PIM support.
 See your respective